alexprengere/PythonExercises/6/README.md

 ### Bonus

 Write a unit test in a separate file `test.py`.
+It may be interesting to use `doctest` also.

 ### Help